 The α’s and β’s are rate constants with appropriate units of concentration and time.
 It is commonplace in these models to assume that β1=β2=β3, because this condition is most conducive to oscillations.

 First of all, we point out a ‘homogeneity’ property of KF’s SNF model: Eqs.
 (1)‒(4) are unchanged under the substitutions M →σM, Pc→σPc, P→σP, AT→σAT, Kd→σKd, α1→σα1.
-We take this property into account by casting the equations on the left side of (1)‒(3) into dimensionless form on the right side by defining a dimensionless time t=βt, and dimensionless concentrations P=PC, Pc=α3PcβC, M=α2α3Mβ2C, A=A/C, where C is a relevant concentration of the binding partners, BMAL and PER (to be defined later), and α=α1α2 α3β3C= is the dimensionless rate of synthesis of PER mRNA (in a wild-type diploid cell).
+We take this property into account by casting the equations on the left side of (1)‒(3) into dimensionless form on the right side by defining a dimensionless time, t=βt, and dimensionless concentrations, P=PC, Pc=α3PcβC, M=α2α3Mβ2C, A=A/C, where C is a relevant concentration of the binding partners, BMAL and PER (to be defined later), and α=α1α2 α3β3C= is the dimensionless rate of synthesis of PER mRNA (in a wild-type diploid cell).
 The other dimensionless parameters in Eqs.
-(1)‒(4) are AT=AT/C = total concentration of BMAL in the nucleus and Kd=KdC = dissociation constant of the PER:BMAL complex.C The expression for Afree/AT in Eq.
-(4) is true for either the hatted variables (with dimensions) or the dimensionless variables.
+(1)‒(4) are AT=AT/C = total concentration of BMAL in the nucleus and Kd=KdC = dissociation constant of the PER:BMAL complex.
+Because all the variables and parameters in Eq.
+(4) are scaled with the same factor C, the expression for Afree/AT is true for either the hatted variables (with dimensions) or the dimensionless variables.
 In Tables S1 and S2 we provide definitions of the variables and kinetic constants in Kim & Forger’s SNF model.

 In addition to the SNF model, Kim & Forger proposed two extended models, in which the core negative feedback loop involving PER and BMAL is supplemented with (either) an additional negative feedback from REV-ERB on transcription of the BMAL1 gene (called the NNF model, Figure 2b) (or) an additional positive feedback from ROR on transcription of the BMAL1 gene (called the PNF model, Figure 2c).
 Evidences for these interactions are found in references (23-27).
 The ODEs of the ‘NNF’ and ‘PNF’ models are presented in the Supplementary Materials, along with definitions of the variables and kinetic constants in Tables S1 and S2.